gouthamkrishnakv/lexicon/docs/README.md

 # Lexicon

 This is a Verilog Project Manager.
-This application is created for Computer Science & Engineering Department of National Institute of Technology Calicut.

 This documentation consists of different parts.
 To go to one click one of the following: